alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 The flow will appear empty again, but you can see that the path at the bottom has changed.

-You could navigate back to the main flow by clicking on *NiFi Flow*, but don’t do that yet.

 Before adding any processors, let’s add some ***parameters* or *variables***, which are useful for any value that may need to be used multiple times in your flow.

 ### Parameters and variables

-There are some values that you may need multiple times in your flow, like the **root address of a server** that offers many API end-points that you need to send requests to, or the **name of a database schema** that contains many tables you need to interact with.
+There are some values that you may need multiple times in your flow, like the **root address of a server** that offers API end-points that you need to send requests to, or the **name of a database schema** that contains tables you need to interact with.

-If this value changes, you would rather update it only in 1 place, instead of searching for all processors that use that value.
+If a value needs to be updated, you would rather change it in only 1 place, instead of searching for all processors that use it.

-**Parameters/variables serve this purpose and they are very similar**: this redundancy is because parameters were added later (version *1.10*) to include new features, that required a different design.
+**Parameters/variables serve this purpose and they are very similar**: this redundancy is because parameters were added later (version *1.10*) to include new features that required a different design.

 The current version of NiFi supports both parameters and variables, but **variables may be dropped** at some point.

-For the sake of helping users working with previous versions, this section explains how to use both parameters and variables, but, if possible, it’s recommended to use parameters.
+This section explains how to use both parameters and variables, but, if possible, it’s recommended to use parameters.

 The only difference important for this tutorial is:
--	**A variable is assigned to a process group** and can be used by that process group and all sub-process groups contained within.
+-	**A variable is assigned to a process group** and can be used by that process group and all its sub-process groups.
--	**Parameters are grouped into *parameter contexts***, which is essentially a list of parameters. **A parameter context is independent of process groups**, so it may be assigned to different, unrelated process groups.
-However, a process group may only have access to 1 parameter context: sub-process groups cannot see the parameters of their parent process group, unless the same context is explicitly assigned to the sub-process group as well.
+-	**Parameters are grouped into *parameter contexts***, which are essentially lists of parameters. **A parameter context is independent of process groups**, so it may be assigned to different, unrelated process groups.
+However, a process group may only have access to 1 parameter context: sub-process groups cannot see the parameters of their parent process group, unless the same context is explicitly assigned to them.

 Let’s add a parameter/variable containing the name of some food you like.
 There is no need to add both a parameter and a variable, so only add a variable if your version does not support parameters (versions < *1.10*).